ericwoud/buildR64arch/README.md

 If you have used bpir-build to build the nvme/emmc rootfs, you can also use the same tool when running from the initramdisk to enter it via chroot.
 Just run the command without arguments.

 This all needs more testing...

-Note: Use archlinuxarm (not ubuntu) for now to build and write the image to nand.
-There is still a small issue in ubuntu, which is missing the bpi-r3m airoha firmware files in the standard linux-firmware package.

 ## Recovery UART boot to a linux rescue image